ibm-ecosystem-engineering/Watson-NLP/Init-Container/readme.md

 ```
 cat deployment/deployment.yaml
 ```
 This manifest consists of a Kubernetes Deployment and a Service.
+The Pods of the Deployment will all serve the same set of models.
+The Service provides an endpoint for the service, and load balancing.

-Within the Deployment, the Pod specification has an init container which uses the container image of a Watson NLP pretrained model.
+Observe that the Pods of the Deployment have an init container specified, which use the container image of a Watson NLP pretrained model.
 ```
       initContainers:
       - name: initial-model-loading-emotion-classification